-Even though the number of CRS points awarded for a job offer have significantly decreased (600 to 50 points) it has been noted that the number of candidates who may have an opportunity to claim these points has increased.
-This is the case because requirements for a job offer have been reduced to accommodate who hold an employer-specific work permit in Canada.
+Even though the number of CRS points awarded for a job offer has significantly decreased (600 to 50 points) it has been noted that the number of candidates who may have an opportunity to claim these points has increased.
+This is the case because requirements for a job offer have been reduced to accommodate those who hold an employer-specific work permit in Canada.

 As a result, it is expected that the CRS points limit for the first draw or first few draws after the changes have been implemented, may temporarily go up to give an opportunity to the likely high number of candidates who may claim additional points.

 From January to September 2016, over 35 percent of ITAs were issued to candidates without a job offer or provincial nomination, and the IRCC expects this number to increase, emphasizing its desire that candidates without a job offer have a better chance of receiving an ITA.